The Real Reason Why Your Email Marketing Strategy Doesn’t Work (& How To Fix It)

 Get rid of the dead weight.
 The subscribers that never open your emails.
 They’re not interested in what you’re selling.
 But by keeping them on your list, you’re paying more money, and you risk impacting your spam rating.

-Give them a chance to respond.
+Give these users a chance to respond.
 Send a reactivation email to cold subscribers.
-If they don’t respond, delete them.
+If they don’t open your email or respond, delete them.

 If you found this helpful, you might also like to read our Dos and don'ts of email marketing.